Thanks to Christina Scurr, TrailLite 300+ owner for the information and details provided in this blog.

 I was keen to find out from Christina more about the cost of living on the road.
 What does one spend money on?
 And really how often do you need to check into a campground and pay the prices.
 Some of them can be upward of $25pp per night.
 I recently did a trip up North with 3 of us and that made some of our nights $75!
 Self-contained camping is a total must!

-Food and groceries can be cheaper to.
-There are loads of roadside fruit and vege stalls that offer better quality produce plus you have the time and freedom to prepare and cook meals from scratch.
-Less takeaways, less restaurant meals - you'll more than likely have a better view from your kitchen bench than the local 5 star restaurant.
+Food and groceries can be cheaper too.
+There are loads of roadside fruit and vege stalls that offer better quality products plus you have the time and freedom to prepare and cook meals from scratch.
+Fewer takeaways, fewer restaurant meals - you'll more than likely have a better view from your kitchen bench than the local 5-star restaurant.